oh-lang/oh/wishlist.md

 `other_function_(;y)` to specify the writable reference overload (`y; y`), or `tmp_function_(.z)` to specify a temporary overload `z. @hide z!`, which also stops you from using `z` again in the rest of the block.
-Using `tmp_function_(z!)` calls the temporary overload and would allow `z` to still be used afterwards, but `z` will be [reset to the default](#prefix-and-postfix-exclamation-points).
+Using `tmp_function_(z!)` also calls the temporary overload and would allow `z` to still be used afterwards, but `z` will be [reset to the default](#prefix-and-postfix-exclamation-points).
 Alternatively, you can do `tmp_function_(z o_())` to make a deep copy, and this will also automatically call the temporary overload without specifying `.`.